Beautiful Life (Armin van Buuren song)

 "Beautiful Life" is a song by Dutch DJ and record producer Armin van Buuren.
 It features vocals and lyrics from French singer and songwriter Cindy Alma.
-The song was released in the Netherlands by Armada Music as a digital download on 20 September 2013 as the third single from van Buuren's fifth studio album Intense.
+The song was released in the Netherlands by Armada Music as a digital download on 20 September 2013 as the third single from van Buuren's fifth studio album Intense (2013).
+It was written by van Buuren, Alma and Paul Barry and produced by van Buuren and Benno de Goeij.
 A French version of the song was released the next year.

 Music video

 A music video to accompany the release of "Beautiful Life" was first released onto YouTube on 18 August 2013.
 The music video was shot in New York City.